inisoye/github-repos-page-clone/README.md

 ## Github Repositories Page Clone

-A clone of 'Your Repositories' page for my account (inisoye).
+A clone of the 'Your Repositories' page for my account (inisoye).
 [Project available here](https://github-repopage-clone.netlify.app)